HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 |Group|DEQM Gaps In Care Group Profile|[DEQM Gaps In Care Group Profile]|
 |MeasureReport|DEQM Individual MeasureReport Profile|[DEQM Individual MeasureReport Profile]|

 Figure 2-14 provides a graphical view of how these resources are related.
-A Composition Bundle is created for each Patient(linked via subject element).
+A Composition is created for each Patient (linked via `subject` element) and is contained in a Bundle.
 The Composition resource references one or more DEQM Individual MeasureReport resources.
 One MeasureReport for each Measure included in the report.
-If the generator of the MeasureReport resource has data used in the Measure, they are linked under evaluatedResource element.
-The [DEQM Population Reference Extension] element on the resource documents how that resource contributed to the measure, i.e. numerator, denominator, etc.
+If the generator of the MeasureReport resource has data used in the Measure, they are linked under `evaluatedResource` element.
+The [DEQM Population Reference Extension] on the `evaluatedResource` documents how that resource contributed to the measure, i.e. numerator, denominator, etc.

 {% include img-portrait.html img="gic-resources.png" caption = "Figure 2-14 Gaps In Care Resources" %}

 ### Gaps in Care Reporting